Hermes (Greek stamp)

-The Greek god Hermes, messenger of the Gods in the Greek mythology, is the representation chosen, in 1860, by the Kingdom of Greece to illustrate its first postal stamps.
+The Greek god Hermes was the representation chosen in 1860 by the Kingdom of Greece to illustrate its first postal stamps.

-The first type, the "large Hermes head", was issued in October 1861, and stayed in circulation up to 1886, it was then replaced by the second type, the "small Hermes head".
+The first type, the "Large Hermes Head" (LHH), was issued in October 1861, and stayed in circulation up to 1886.
+It was then replaced by the second type, the "small Hermes head".

-The "large Hermes head" stamps, have been reissued, overprinted, in 1900 and 1901 in order to mitigate the delay of shipment of the stamps of the third type, the "flying Hermes" by the British printer J. P. Segg & Co.
+The "large Hermes head" stamps were reissued and overprinted in 1900 and 1901 in order to mitigate the delay of shipment of the stamps of the third type, the "flying Hermes" by the British printer J. P. Segg & Co.

+In 1896, Hermes is used on one of the values of the 1896 Olympics Games emission.

 In 1902, a fourth type showing Hermes effigy was issued for international "metal payment".

-Finally, in 1912, a fifth type showing various Hermes representations was issued and stayed in circulation up to 1926.
+Finally, in 1912, a fifth type showing various representations of Hermes was issued and stayed in circulation up to 1926.

-Starting early 1920s, the subjects used to illustrate the Greek postal stamps are becoming diversified and let down the Hermes effigy.
+Starting early 1920s, the subjects used to illustrate the Greek postal stamps were diversified and let down the Hermes effigy.